 Oh, it caused a stir….The common folk were mesmerized by the wisdom and the miracles of Jesus.
 He brought them something that touched them deep in their souls, something so long missing from their lives, dashed by oppression and almost extinguished: he brought the faint, almost bitter sweet hope that God still loved them.

 But it was probably still much less spectacular than we make it out to be.
 A little band of people—dispossessed, powerless, mostly poor…outsiders of all the political and religious intrigue of the day—laying palm branches and, yes, their own cloaks, on the path up to the city for this strange, eccentric, inscrutable rabbi who had “rocked” their marginal lives with the possibility of love.

-In his letter to the Philippians, St. Paul wrote—as you heard today—that Jesus “emptied himself out”.
+In his letter to the Philippians, St. Paul wrote that Jesus “emptied himself out”.
 The Greek word is lovely.
 Kenosis: “to empty out”.

 It seems to me that Jesus was practicing “kenosis” all the way up to Jerusalem.

 He was emptying himself of pride and ego and whatever ambitions he might have had.